Krista the Explorer

 Etar Open Air Museum

-If you’re unable to hit up some of the many hiking trails in Bulgaria due to the weather, I’d recommend taking a drive and visiting the Etar Open Air Museum.
+If you’re unable to join some of the many hiking trails in Bulgaria due to the weather, I’d recommend taking a drive and visiting the Etar Open Air Museum.
 It’s a fantastic hidden gem in Bulgaria to visit, and is very budget friendly too.
-The open air museum allows you to walk through Bulgaria’s rural history where you can also see some artisans at work and taste some of the local cuisine in one of the restaurants on site.
-Even in the rainy weather, we had a great time taking photos here as the museum is very picturesque and colourful.
-As you leave the museum, you can take a quick drive up the mountain to visit Sokolski Monastery too.
-The area is a very unique place to visit in central Bulgaria and is perfect for getting off the beaten path.
+The open air museum allows you to walk through Bulgaria’s rural history.
+You can also see some artisans at work and taste the local cuisine in one of the restaurants on site.

 Troyan Monastery